ggerganov/ggerganov.github.io/_posts/2018-05-28-data-over-sound-2.markdown

 environment is noisy.

 This post provides a tool for broadcasting short messages (max 140 characters) over sound.
-The implementation is a modified version of the [wave-share]({% post_url 2018-04-14-wave-share %}) algorithm, that support variable data length.
+The implementation is a modified version of the [wave-share]({% post_url 2018-04-14-wave-share %}) algorithm, providing support for variable data length.
 My personal experience is that this type of transmission is very robust to surrounding noise.
 Devices can communicate easily within the same room (~4-5 meters distance).
 The transfer speed is around 8-16 B/s depending on the selected Tx protocol.